Risk factors

-Race: African American men are more than twice as likely to be diagnosed with prostate cancer and to die from the disease.
+Race: Black or African American men are more likely to be diagnosed with prostate cancer and more likely to die from the disease.

 Symptoms